Chinese folk religion: Yin, yang, gui, and shen

 In Taoist and Confucian thought, the supreme God and its order and the multiplicity of shen are identified as one and the same.
-In the Yizhuan, a commentary to the Yijing, it is written that "one yin and one yang are called the Tao ... the unfathomable change of yin and yang is called shen".
-In other texts, with a tradition going back to the Han period, the gods and spirits are explained to be names of yin and yang, forces of contraction and forces of growth.
+In the Ten Wings, a commentary to the I Ching, it is written that "one yin and one yang are called the Tao ... the unfathomable change of yin and yang is called shen".
+In other texts, with a tradition going back to the Han dynasty, the gods and spirits are explained to be names of yin and yang, forces of contraction and forces of growth.

 While in popular thought they have conscience and personality, Neo-Confucian scholars tended to rationalise them.
 Zhu Xi wrote that they act according to the li.
 Zhang Zai wrote that they are "the inherent potential (liang neng) of the two ways of qi".
 Cheng Yi said that they are "traces of the creative process".
 Chen Chun wrote that shen and gui are expansions and contractions, going and coming, of yin and yang—qi.